 Other results.
-The rise in other results by \notin 369 million to \notin 306 million in 2010, compared to a negative amount of \notin 63 million in 2009, was attributable in part to a gain of \notin 152 million on the sale of some of the equity interest in Indian-based Yes Bank and to higher trading income at Global Financial Markets.
+The rise in other results by $\in$ 369 million to $\in$ 306 million in 2010, compared to a negative amount of $\in$ 63 million in 2009, was attributable in part to a gain of $\in$ 152 million on the sale of some of the equity interest in Indian-based Yes Bank and to higher trading income at Global Financial Markets.

 Operating expenses.
-Rabobank International's total operating expenses increased by 9 per cent. to $\notin 1,939$ million, compared to $\notin 1,783$ million in 2009.
+Rabobank International's total operating expenses increased by 9 per cent. to €1,939 million, compared to €1,783 million in 2009.
 The increase was partly attributable to the depreciation of the euro over the period.

 Staff costs.
-Owing in part to an increase in headcount, staff costs increased 2 per cent. to \notin 1,020 million, compared to \notin 998 million in 2009.
+Owing in part to an increase in headcount, staff costs increased 2 per cent. to €1,020 million, compared to €998 million in 2009.
 This increase related to the acquisition of three banks in California and the broadening of activities at Bank BGZ.

 Other administrative expenses.
-Higher consulting and administrative expenses led to a 17 per cent. rise in other administrative expenses to $\in 811$ million in 2010, compared to $\in 691$ million in 2009.
+Higher consulting and administrative expenses led to a 17 per cent. rise in other administrative expenses to €811 million in 2010, compared to €691 million in 2009.

 Depreciation and amortisation.
-Due to higher amortisation changes on software, depreciation and amortisation charges rose by 15 per cent. to $\in 108$ million, compared to $\notin 94$ million in 2009.
+Due to higher amortisation changes on software, depreciation and amortisation charges rose by 15 per cent. to €108 million, compared to €94 million in 2009.

 Value adjustments.
-The upturn in the economy and good credit risk management resulted in a drop in value adjustments at Rabobank International; which decreased 36 per cent. to \notin 597 million, compared to \notin 940 million in 2009.
+The upturn in the economy and good credit risk management resulted in a drop in value adjustments at Rabobank International, which decreased 36 per cent. to €597 million, compared to €940 million in 2009.
 The improved economy resulted in a sharp drop in bad debt costs at the wholesale banking division in particular.
 Owing in part to the continued recession in Ireland, the decline in value adjustments was more limited at the international retail banking division.
-Bad debt costs amounted to 64 (2009: 105) basis points of average lending, which is higher than the long-term average of 52 basis points (based on the period 2000 to 2009).
+Bad debt costs amounted to 64 (2009: 105) basis points of average lending, which was higher than the long-term average of 52 basis points (based on the period 2000 to 2009).